petrveprek/obircs/README.md

 ---
 # Quick Overview

-*scribo* is simple and flexible logging system suitable for embedded C and C++ applications.
+*obircs* is simple and flexible logging system suitable for embedded C and C++ applications.

-Each *scribo* log message is characterized by its (optional) category and (optional) verbosity.
-To generate message text itself, *scribo* uses the same style as printf function i.e. `format, ...` with two additions.
+Each *obircs* log message is characterized by its (optional) category and (optional) verbosity.
+To generate message text itself, *obircs* uses the same style as printf function i.e. `format, ...` with two additions.
 The first addition is that the `format` may be omitted.
 In this case, only log message header (optionally followed by default message text) is output.
 The second addition is that newline (`'\n'`) is automatically appended at the end of each log message.
 **Category** is user-defined per-source-file (i.e. per translation a.k.a. compilation unit) string (see